 No matter which request type you issue, the ultimate benefits of using one for your vendor interactions will be the same.
 Both RFPs and RFIs give you a method for standardizing how you evaluate potential media vendors, thereby helping you make much better, more objective decisions when it comes to choosing paid media.

-You can also think of a request for proposal RFP or RFI as another method of vendor vetting.
+You can also think of a request for proposal RFP or RFI as another method of vendor vetting or vendor management.
 Depending on how you structure your RFP/RFI, vendors will have to provide standardized responses to certain questions, which will put everyone on a level playing field.
 As such, an RFP/RFI should help you evaluate each potential vendor along with at least 4 key criteria:

 - Vendor transparency and brand safety

 - Optimization capabilities

 … plus anything else that may be important to your specific media plan.

 Bizly’s Chief Strategy Officer Kevin Iwamoto sums up RFPs and RFIs as “instrumental in enterprise risk mitigation, process standardization, cost savings, and cost avoidance.”
 In other words — RFPs and RFIs help you make better, less risky decisions.
 While some may argue that they introduce friction on the seller side, RFPs and RFIs are essential for helping media buyers get their bearings in a complex vendor landscape.

 If they’re so useful, why are RFPs/RFIs disliked by some or considered “pretty old-school thinking”?
 And is any of the criticism warranted?